Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-ff.rst

 .. _lan-ff:

 ==============================
-Trusting Embassy CA in Firefox
+Trusting Start9 CA in Firefox
 ==============================

 .. caution:: You will first need to complete :ref:`lan-os` for your device before continuing.